unartic/RetroLink/README.md

 In **`Assembly/demo.s`** you’ll find a sample program that:

-* Checks if a RetroLink device is present
+* Checks if RetroLink is present
 * Prints the RetroLink firmware version
 * Connects to Wi‑Fi (configure your SSID & password in `demo.s`)
 * Performs an HTTP GET request